jdreeser/bifrost/README.md

 # Non-Repo -Start Values

-Bifrost works best when it's managing one directory that contains many git repositories, which contain executable files or files that facilitate executing those repositories.
+bifrost works best when it's managing one directory that contains many git repositories, which contain executable files or files that facilitate executing those repositories.

 Sometimes, however, you might want to run some other command along with a batch of repositories.
 For that, manually insert a new key/value pair into your `bifrost.json`.
 The key that you give it will allow you to specificy it in the `-Include` parameter, while the value will be executed on `-Start`.

 For example, let's say you have three repositories in `C:/dev/`: